 - Conducted in between the first and second semesters, the Mediation Workshop builds upon the material covered in the first semester while strengthening the students' negotiation skills through role playing and simulations.

 Second and Third Semesters

 - During the second and third semesters students choose from a variety of electives and seminar courses according to their interests.
 Noteworthy electives include advanced negotiations and facilitation and consensus building.
 These skills are integral to any future work environment.
 Emphasis is placed on research and analysis during these semesters.
-A total of two seminars and six electives are taken between these two semesters.
+A total of two seminars and five electives are taken between these two semesters.

 Courses offered by other TAU International Programs

 - The International Program in Conflict Resolution and Mediation also allows students to take up to 5 credits (approximately 2 courses) offered by other Tel Aviv University International Programs based on the student’s learning goals and based on course availability.
 Note that not all courses are available every year.
 Each year a list of available elective courses are provided by the other international programs and students are notified of those courses towards the end of the fall semester.
 This may includes courses from the following programs: Security and Diplomacy, Emergency and Disaster Management, Middle Eastern Studies, Migration Studies and others.

 - At the end of the third semester students are required to complete a final assignment in order to be eligible to graduate.
 The assignment will be in the form of a take-home exam with a 10-15 page response.
 Subject matter from the core courses is covered.
 This assignment may be submitted remotely.
 Details are provided to incoming students.

 - Students have the option to write a thesis upon completion of their MA.
 For further information, click here.